Are DIY Quantum Board Grow Light Kits Worth It?

 It’s up to you now:

-I’ve provided you the best options possible if you were considering a DIY quantum board kit.
+I’ve provided you the best options possible if you were considering a DIY quantum board kit for cannabis.
 Like many grow lights, the amount you’re willing to spend on these DIY quantum boards will determine what quality plants you’re able to grow.

 If light intensity is the only factor that matters to you, I strongly suggest the COB LED grow light I mentioned earlier.